Reactive-Network/documentation/docs/education/module-1/react-vm.md

 ---
-title: "Lesson 2: ReactVM and Reactive Network As Dual-State Environment"
+title: "Lesson 3: ReactVM and Reactive Network As a Dual-State Environment"
-sidebar_position: 2
+sidebar_position: 3
 description: Understand the dual-state environment of Reactive Smart Contracts.
 Learn to manage data, identify execution contexts, and handle transactions in both Reactive Network and ReactVM for efficient RSC development.
 slug: react-vm
 custom_edit_url: null
 ---

-# Lesson 2: ReactVM and Reactive Network As Dual-State Environment
+# Lesson 2: ReactVM and Reactive Network As a Dual-State Environment

 ## Overview